Color Contrast Checker & WCAG Checker for Website Accessibility

 Web Content Accessibility Guidelines (WCAG) are a series of recommendations for making Web content more accessible.
-One key aspect is "Contrast Ratio," which measures the difference in luminance (brightness) between two colors.
+A WCAG checker measures the "Contrast Ratio," which is the difference in luminance (brightness) between two colors.
 The scale ranges from 1:1 (white text on white background) to 21:1 (black text on white).
-WCAG defines two levels of compliance: Level AA (minimum standard) and Level AAA (gold standard), with specific ratio requirements for text and user interface components to ensure they are perceivable by people with low vision/color blindness.
+WCAG defines two levels of compliance: Level AA (minimum standard) and Level AAA (gold standard), with specific ratio requirements for text and user interface components to ensure website accessibility for people with low vision or color blindness.

 Essential Features for Accessible Design

-Our Color Contrast Checker is built to help designers and developers create more inclusive digital products with ease and precision.
+Our Color Contrast Checker and WCAG checker is built to help designers and developers create more inclusive digital products with ease and precision, providing the best accessibility solutions.

 Get instant Pass/Fail results for WCAG AA and AAA levels as you adjust color sliders or input codes.